Prepare for Your Maritime Journey

 - Become familiar with your Cal Poly email account.
 You will receive official university communications and information about Orientation, so be sure to check it regularly.

-- Complete the reading material that will be emailed to you by early June.
+- Complete the reading material that will be mailed to you in early July.

 - Complete your health forms.